-While outages are inconvenient and costly to the cooperative and its Members, it is the personal injuries that cooperative officials worry about the most.
+While outages are inconvenient and costly to the Cooperative and its Members, it is the personal injuries that Cooperative officials worry about the most.

-To help alleviate these scenarios, the cooperative has implemented a comprehensive tree trimming, or right-of-way program.
+To help alleviate these scenarios, the cooperative has implemented a comprehensive tree trimming or right-of-way program.

 When possible, branches and limbs are just cut back from the lines, but when offending trees are located within 20 feet on either side of the utility line, Farmers’ prefers to remove the tree to eliminate the hazard completely.
-The graphic below (provided by the National Arbor Day Foundation) illustrated the appropriate right-of-way for utility lines.
+The graphic (provided by the National Arbor Day Foundation) illustrated the appropriate right-of-way for utility lines.